13th January 2021

 Training in this context includes apprenticeship off-the-job training.
 Where a training provider can continue to deliver training remotely, which is the case for MBKB Training, a furloughed apprentice can continue their apprenticeship whilst furloughed.

 But, where training is undertaken by workers on furlough at the request of their employer, workers are entitled to be paid at least the appropriate minimum wage for this time.
 In most cases, the furlough payment of 80% of a worker’s wage, up to the value of £2,500, will provide sufficient monies to cover these training hours.

-However, where the furlough payment does not meet the appropriate minimum wage for the time spent training, employers will need to pay the additional wages.
+However, where the apprentices on furlough payment does not meet the appropriate minimum wage for the time spent training, employers will need to pay the additional wages.
 Employers will have to top-up employees’ wages to ensure they receive 80% of their wages up to a cap of £2,500 for the time they are furloughed.